qingning-shen/qingning-shen/README.md

 ## Hi there 👋

-I'm a sophmore student learning computer science and engineering in the Chinese University of Hongkong, Shenzhen.
+I'm a sophmore student learning computer science and engineering in The Chinese University of Hong Kong, Shenzhen.
 - 🌱 I’m currently interested in LLMs and Robo
 - 🔭 Learn more on https://qingning-shen.github.io/aboutme/
 <!--